crystalio303/housing-practice/README.md

 Not as many houses built with waterfront from 1980 to 2000 when there was an increase in houses being built.
 ![image](https://user-images.githubusercontent.com/66132013/195214532-bf97746c-39f9-4782-b3a3-ece5c3c1b9d4.png)

 I was interested in waterfront with an unexplored part in views whose environment focus was relevant my interest.
+When looking up trends, someone told me that feature engineering would help explain dual trends such as more expensive or less expensive properties with waterfront.